 9) The number of inpatient medication administrations ordered and scannable during the reporting period in those units indicated in questions #3-8 above?

 10) The number of medication administrations from question #9 that had both the patient and the medication scanned during administration with a BCMA system that is linked to the electronic medication administration record (eMAR)?

-, What types of decision support does your hospital's BCMA system provide to us (Do not leave any questions blank) ers of the system?
+11) What types of decision support does your hospital's BCMA system provide to us (Do not leave any questions blank) sers of the system?

+----- --- ---------------------

 a) Wrong patient Yes

+No

-b) Wrong medication No Yes No
+b) Wrong medication Yes

+No

-c) Wrong dose Yes No
+c) Wrong dose Yes

+No

-d) Wrong time (e.g., early/late warning; warning that medication cannot be administered twice within a given window of time) Yes No
+d) Wrong time (e.g., early/late warning; warning that medication cannot be Yes

+administered twice within a given window of time) No

-e) Vital sign check Yes No
+e) Vital sign check Yes

+, No

-f) Patient-specific allergy check Yes No
+f) Patient-specific allergy check Yes

+No

-g) Second nurse check needed Yes No
+g) Second nurse check needed Yes

+No

-12) Which of the following mechanisms does your hospital use to reduce and understand potential BCMA system "workarounds"?
-(Do not leave any questions blank) a) Has a formal committee that meets routinely to review data reports on Yes BCMA system use No b) Has back-up systems for hardware failures Yes (D) Thas back-up systems for hardware failules No c) Has a Help Desk that provides timely responses to urgent BCMA issues in Yes () real-time No 4/ Conducts real-time observations of users using the BCMA system Yes d) Conducts real-time observations of users using the BOWA system No 0) Engages pursing leadership at the unit level on PCMA use Yes e) Engages nursing leadership at the unit level on BCMA use No
+/hich of the following mechanisms does your hospital use to reduce and underst /stem "workarounds"?
+(Do not leave any questions blank) and potential BCMA Has a formal committee that meets routinely to review data reports on Yes a) BCMA system use No b) Has back-up systems for hardware failures Yes 5) No Has a Help Desk that provides timely responses to urgent BCMA issues in Yes c) real-time No d) Conducto real time observations of users using the PCMA system Yes d) Conducts real-time observations of users using the BCMA system No Engages nursing leadership at the unit level on BCMA use Yes e) No